Constructional difficulty: Full module - moderate. Upgrade module - easy.

 The circuit is configured so that if nothing is plugged into the IN socket, the VCA OUT output will behave the same as the raw ADSR output.

 The ADSR is operated by a gate signal, but can also be triggered by slow rising CVs too due to the built in schmitt trigger function.
 No additional 'trig' input is required.

 The VC-ADSR/VCA module is built on two PCBs, one called the VC-ADSR board and the other the Upgrade board.
 The Upgrade board houses the external CV processing circuitry.
 Each CV input is controlled by a dedicated pot.
 This pot acts as a reversible attenuator, so that the gain of the input is anything from -1 to +1.
 This means that any inputted CVs can subtract or add to the times, or level, set by the ADSR pots.
 With any input knob set to its middle position then that CV channel is effectively turned off.

 Also on this module is an LED.
 This gives a visual indication of the output level of the internal ADSR waveform.

 For DIY builders of this module it is possible to purchase the Sock4 circuit board which is available separately.
 This little board speeds up the wiring of the four 1/4" sockets and reduces the chances of any wiring errors.

 Power (+/-15V) is provided to the board either by our standard Oakley 4-way header or Synthesizers.com header.
 Current consumption of the Upgrade module is approximately 25mA per rail.

-From issue 3 the Oakley ADSR/VCA now incorporates a looping mode.
-Looping means that the output will rise to the attack peak at the speed determined by the attack pot and then fall to 0.6V at the speed determined by the Decay pot.
-It will then rise again to attack peak and then fall back to 0.6V and so on.
+The Oakley ADSR/VCA incorporates a looping mode.
+Looping means that the ADSR output will rise to the attack peak at the speed determined by the attack pot and then fall to 0.6V at the speed determined by the Decay pot.
+It will then rise again to the attack peak and then fall back to 0.6V and so on.

 NORM - the module behaves as a standard ADSR.